sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 Federal agencies rely on PACS/E-PACS and PIV credentials to confirm that an employee, contractor, or visitor _is_ or _is not_ authorized to access a site and its critical assets, such as systems, information, and people.

-To ensure that your agency's critical assets are protected, you will need to assess each site's risk level, called *Facility Security Level*, and decide what level of PIV-credential authentication is required (called *authentication mechanism*).
+To protect your agency's critical assets, you must assess each site's risk level (called *Facility Security Level*) and decide what level of PIV credential authentication is required (called *authentication mechanism*).

 The FSL and Authentication checklist below will help you: